alexstaravoitau/navoshta.github.io/_posts/2017-01-15-traffic-signs-classification.md

 ![image-center]({{ base_path }}/images/posts/yGIoVOF9s+D6SauJlGkmSVCsv00iSpFqZjEiSpFqZjEiSpFqZjEiSpFqZjEiSpFqZjEiSpFqZjEiSpFqZjEiSpFqZjEiSpFqZjEiSpFqZjEiSpFqZjEiSpFr9f+oLc6HSvr24AAAAAElFTkSuQmCC.png_){: .align-center}

-Looking at the plot dataset is very unbalanced, and some classes are represented significantly better than the others.
+Apparently dataset is very unbalanced, and some classes are represented significantly better than the others.
 Let's now plot a bunch of random images for various classes to see what we are working with.

 ![image-center]({{ base_path }}/images/posts/wGGNjp6MlRqbwAAAABJRU5ErkJggg==.png_){: .align-center}
 Yield